-Now you are no stranger to Paris, did you ever wonder if Parisians would forsake a croissant with their cafés and embrace your donuts?
+You are no stranger to Paris; did you ever wonder if Parisians would forsake a croissant with their cafés and embrace your donuts?

 Not really.
 In modern-day Paris there is space for both croissants and donuts.
-I think that events like Le Bon Marché’s “Brooklyn Rive Gauche” last October are strongly illustrative of Parisians’ newfound interest in American food culture.
+I think that events like Le Bon Marché’s “Brooklyn Rive Gauche” are strongly illustrative of Parisians’ newfound interest in American food culture.
 Also, I did my pastry training here, so our donut recipes are ultimately rooted in classic French techniques.
 All of our pastries are vegan and made fresh every morning with the highest-quality ingredients by trained pastry chefs.

 Tell us how you picked up your name “Boneshaker” and why you call your donuts “sweet rolls”?